LLNL/RAJA/docs/sphinx/user_guide/tutorial/launch_basic.rst

     in terms of nested for loops.

 In this example, we introduce the RAJA Launch framework and discuss hierarchical loop-based parallelism.
-The RAJA Launch currently lives under the RAJA experiemental namespace, ``RAJA::expt``, and will be promoted to the standard RAJA namespace in the next release.
+The RAJA Launch API currently lives under the RAJA experiemental namespace, ``RAJA::expt``, and will be promoted to the standard RAJA namespace in the next release.
 Development with RAJA Launch occurs inside an execution space.
-The execution space is launched using the ``RAJA::expt::launch`` method::
+The kernel execution space is dispatched using the ``RAJA::expt::launch`` method::

   RAJA::expt::launch<launch_policy>(RAJA::expt::ExecPlace ,